Degefa-Gomora/Brainwave_Matrix_Intern_Taks_2/README.md

 ## Features

+  * **Interactive Banner Video:** The homepage features a dynamic video banner that plays based on user mouse movement, creating an engaging and modern first impression.
   * **User Authentication:** Secure sign-up and log-in functionality for personalized user accounts.
   * **Create Posts:** Write and publish new blog posts with a title, content, and optional images.
   * **Read & Discover:** Browse a feed of recent blog posts from other users.